SysKitTeam/docs-point/faq/privacy-and-compliance.md

 ## Where can I find SysKit Point Service License Agreement?

-Please visit (https://www.syskit.com/eula/) to review our Service License Agreement.
+Please visit [https://www.syskit.com/eula/](https://www.syskit.com/eula/) to review our Service License Agreement.

 ## Can we request changes in your Service License Agreement?

 Unfortunately, customizations in our service license agreement are not possible.
 We chose to focus on delivering high-quality software, and maintaining standard terms with all our customers allows us to focus on that.
-Feel free to contact us if you have more questions in regards to this topic (https://www.syskit.com/contact-us/)
+Feel free to [contact us](https://www.syskit.com/contact-us/) if you have more questions in regards to this topic.

 ## Where can I find SysKit's Data Processing Addendum?

-Please visit (https://www.syskit.com/data-processing-addendum/) to review our Data Processing Addendum.
+Please visit [https://www.syskit.com/data-processing-addendum/](https://www.syskit.com/data-processing-addendum/) to review our Data Processing Addendum.

 ## Where can I find a copy of your Privacy Policy?

-Please visit (https://www.syskit.com/privacy-policy/ ) to review our Privacy Policy.
+Please visit [https://www.syskit.com/privacy-policy/](https://www.syskit.com/privacy-policy/) to review our Privacy Policy.

 ## Where can I find a copy of your Terms of Service?

-Please visit (https://www.syskit.com/terms-of-use/) to review the Terms of Service.
+Please visit [https://www.syskit.com/terms-of-use/](https://www.syskit.com/terms-of-use/) to review the Terms of Service.

 ## Can I make changes to SysKit's DPA?

 Unfortunately, just like for the SLA, customizations in our DPA are not possible.
 We chose to focus on delivering high-quality software, and maintaining standard terms with all our customers allows us to focus on that.
-Feel free to contact us if you have more questions in regard to this topic (https://www.syskit.com/contact-us/).
+Feel free to [contact us](https://www.syskit.com/contact-us/) if you have more questions in regard to this topic.

 ## Does SysKit adhere to any compliance standards policies?